Rodolfo Robles

-Rodolfo Robles (1878–1939) was a Guatemalan physician and philanthropist.
-In 1915, he was the first to describe onchocerciasis in Latin America, which was known and widespread on the African continent and first described in 1890 by Sir Patrick Manson.
+Rodolfo Robles (January 14, 1878 – November 8, 1939) was a Guatemalan physician and philanthropist.
+In 1915, he was the first to describe onchocerciasis in Latin America, which was known and widespread on the African continent, with the first description of the adult worms made there in 1890 by Sir Patrick Manson.
 Robles was the first person to describe the etiology of the disease, correctly attributing it to infection with Onchocerca volvulus parasites.
 He discerned the etiology from clinical observations among coffee plantation workers in Guatemala, extracting the parasitic worm from a nodule on a child's face.
 The disease was later referred to as "Roble's disease" in his honor.
 In the 1930s, Robles also played a role in establishing the first public health campaigns to address onchocerciasis in the Central Endemic Zone of Guatemala, which involved sending teams to endemic areas to provide surgical services and perform nodulectomies.

 Biography

 Rodolfo Robles was born in Quetzaltenango, Guatemala.
 As a young man, he was sent to school in the United States, returning to complete high school at the Instituto Nacional para Varones de Occidente (INVO) in 1894.
 He completed pre-university studies at Rouen, in France, before studying medicine in Paris and earning his degree from the University of Paris in 1904.
 He performed research at the Pasteur Institute in Paris, where he obtained the Ordre national de la Légion d'honneur (French: "National Order of the Legion of Honour") in the degree of Grand Officier (Grand Officer).

 Robles married Julia Isabel Herrera Dorión in 1914, and had one child, Rodolfo Robles Herrera, born in Paris in 1928.

 He served as a professor in the Faculty of Medical Sciences for many years.